IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 #### Assignable Started and Submitted Restrictions

 ##### AssignableEvent Started
-* The `type` value must be set to "AssignableEvent".
+* The `type` value MUST be set to "AssignableEvent".
 * A [Person](#person) or [Group](#group) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Started'.
 * A [DigitalResource](#digitalResource) or one of its subtypes MUST be specified as the `object` of the interaction.

 ##### AssignableEvent Submitted
-* The `type` value must be set to "AssignableEvent".
+* The `type` value MUST be set to "AssignableEvent".
 * A [Person](#person) or [Group](#group) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Submitted'.
 * A [DigitalResource](#digitalResource) or one of its subtypes MUST be specified as the `object` of the interaction.